ian-ross/nordic-tools/nrf5-sdk-ses/NOTES.md

 the flags in the `sdk_config.h`.

-# Example 4: Thread + MQTT equivalent of BLE PWM blinky (`example-4`)
+# Example 4: something "Almost Realistic" (`example-4`)

 I ran out of steam here.
-I've done something like this for real work (using GCC + Makefiles instead of SES), and it was painful enough that I don't want to replicate the experience.
+I've previously done some more extensive things with the nRF5 SDK for real work (using GCC + Makefiles instead of SES), and it was painful enough that I don't want to replicate the experience.
 I'm hoping that the examples covered above are enough to display how difficult it is to work with the nRF5 SDK.

-The nRF52840 does work with OpenThread, but getting it all set up is quite difficult -- there is a long list of libraries that has to be included to get all the crypto stuff working with the nRF52840's CC310 crypto cell.

-I've also been using FreeRTOS, which is nominally supported as part of the nRF5 SDK (it's included as an external dependency in the download), but that requires some obscure extra incantations to make OpenThread work with it.

-All of this stuff *is* documented in various places, but it can be very difficult to find the information you need.
-Also, the nRF5 SDK includes a whole bag of different things (Nordic's own device drivers and libraries, external libraries like OpenThread and FreeRTOS, and so on), and although each individual component may have been tested in isolation, there's no guarantee that you can include any chosen mixture of these things into your application and have them work without some major headscratching.

-# Example 5: something "Almost Realistic" (`example-5`)

-Not going to do this one.
-See above!

 # The judging criteria